MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-release-notes-update-eight.md

 ## Next steps

-- For an overview of Azure App Service, see [Azure App Service on Azure Stack overview](azure-stack-app-service-overview.md).
+- For an overview of Azure App Service, see [Azure App Service and Azure Functions on Azure Stack Hub overview](azure-stack-app-service-overview.md).
 - For more information about how to prepare to deploy App Service on Azure Stack, see [Prerequisites for deploying App Service on Azure Stack Hub](azure-stack-app-service-before-you-get-started.md).